bluefireteam/dashbook/README.md

 Dashbook is a UI development tool for Flutter, it works as a development enviroment for the project widgets and also a showcase for common widgets on the app, it is heavly inspired by [Storybook](https://storybook.js.org/) library, so it should be very easy for people who has already used Storybook, to use Dashbook.

+__Disclaimer__: This is still in development, suggestions, and PRs are welcome!

 ## How to use

 A `Dashbook` instance has a collection of the app widgets (Stories) and its variants (Chapters).
 Here you can see a very simple example of how to use it.